-- To resize a journal file, a DBA needs to perform the following: - 1.
-Estimate the disk space required to handle the largest transactions to determine the number and size of journal files required. - 2.
-Shut down the database. - 3.
-Update dmconfig.ini and re-specify these two parameters: DB_JnFil, DB_JnlSz. - NOTE These settings may also be changed in the advanced settings storage page of the JServer Manager start database wizard. - 4.
-Set the start mode to new journal mode in dmconfig.ini: DB_SMode=2 - NOTE This setting may also be changed in the advanced settings start database page of the JServer Manager start database wizard. - 5.
-Restart the database. - 6.
-Reset the start mode back to normal in dmconfig.ini: DB_SMode=1 - NOTE This setting may also be changed in the start database page of the JConfiguration Tool. - 7.
-Perform an online full backup if a database is in BACKUP-DATA or BACKUP-DATA or BACKUP-DATA-AND-BLOB mode.
+To resize a journal file, a DBA performs the following:

+- 1. Determine the number and size of journal files required by estimating disk space required to handle the largest transactions - 2.
+Shut down the database - 3.
+Update dmconfig.ini and re-specify these two parameters: DB_JnFil, DB_JnlSz

+NOTE These settings may also be changed in the advanced settings - storage page of the JServer Manager start database wizard.

+4. Set the start mode to new journal mode in dmconfig.ini: DB_SMode = 2

+NOTE This setting may also be changed in the advanced settings - start database page of the JServer Manager start database wizard.

+- 5. Restart the database - 6.
+Reset the start mode back to normal in dmconfig.ini: DB_SMode = 1

+NOTE This setting may also be changed in the start database page of the JConfiguration Tool.

+7. Perform an online full backup if a database is in BACKUP-DATA or BACKUP-DATA or BACKUP-DATA.